-There are going to be times when people on your email list will not be in the market for purchasing high ticked artwork but are attracted to a specific piece.
+There will be times when people on your email list will not be in the market for purchasing high-ticked artwork but are attracted to a specific piece.

 Showcasing the art several times throughout the year might inspire them to make a purchase.

 The best strategy is to create a content marketing calendar for displaying older artwork.

 Doing so will prevent you from showcasing a piece too often or forgetting about an older piece.

 Another reason you will want to highlight older art is that new people will sign up for your newsletter, and the new people have never seen your older artwork.

 Just like most businesses, the holiday seasons are where the money is.

 The holiday months will be a great time to unload old art and make money from the pieces hanging around for years.

 People start shopping online for Christmas gifts in early October.

 Create a flash sale in October and send it to your email list twice in October and every week in November.